Elmbridge CAN refugee volunteer support

 Most people, even those who have experienced trauma through war and forcible displacement, will not develop PTSD.
 Some will have mild physical symptoms, like tension or headaches, or psychological symptoms such as nightmares or dreams, constant bad thoughts or high levels of anxiety.
 Most people will recover from these symptoms over time without needing professional help.
 However, those who suffer greatly with ongoing stress and trauma can develop PTSD and it is an illness.
 This guide might help you to understand if you or a family member needs help to get better: Understanding Post-Traumatic Stress Disorder.

-Practical ideas what to do to feel better - UK Trauma Council
+Practical ideas what to do to feel better in multiple languages - UK Trauma Council

 Things to do in Elmbridge to stay strong and healthy